kubeshark/docs/src/pages/en/automation_wrappers.md

 ![S3 FIles](/kfl-pcap-s3.png)

-### Slack Message

-To get Slack alerts upon new PCAP repository available in S3, include Slack credentials as part of the input object.
-If Slack credentials are not provided, no Slack message will be sent.

 ### Progress Log File

 `wrapper.kflPcapS3` maintains a progress log file in the AWS S3 bucket.
 Here's the progress log file matching the above example: